Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- This season, Deandre Ayton has made 7.8 shots per game, which accounts for 15.1% of his team's total makes.
+- This season, Deandre Ayton has made 7.8 shots per game, which adds up to 15.1% of his team's total makes.

-- Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- The Nuggets are the eighth-best defensive squad in the NBA, conceding 112.5 points per contest.
+- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per contest.

-- On the glass, the Nuggets are No. 1 in the NBA, giving up 40.8 rebounds per game.
+- The Nuggets give up 40.8 rebounds per game, best in the NBA.

-- Conceding 25.7 assists per game, the Nuggets are the 15th-ranked squad in the league.
+- In terms of assists, the Nuggets have conceded 25.7 per game, 15th in the league.

 Deandre Ayton vs. the Nuggets